One of the Most Spectacular Hidden Gems in Spain—The Perfect Weekend Trip From Madrid

 Whether I wanted to spend the day in nature or a weekend exploring new sights, I could hop in my car and drive in any direction.
 Within 45 minutes to a few hours, metropolitan Madrid had turned into another world.

-You’ll see that there really are tons of amazing options for both day trips and weekend trips from Madrid, depending on how much time you have.
+You’ll see there really are tons of amazing options for both day trips and weekend trips from Madrid, depending on how much time you have.

 Lesser-Known Day Trips From Madrid